ASE A4 Steering Suspension Practice Test

 alignment chart

 30. The vehicle in the alignment chart pulls to the right.
 Technician A says this is because a vehicle pulls to the side with the most camber.
-Technician B says this is because the vehicle's caster angle is out of specifications.
+Technician B says this is because the right front caster angle exceeds specifications.
 Who is correct?

 • A. Technician A